mozilla-services/cjms/README.md

 In this case my db_name is `cjms` and my user is `cjms` and my password is in the environment variables `export PGPASSWORD=<>`.

-### Logging under test

-It can sometimes be useful to observe the logs as tests run.
-By default the logs are suppressed, but you can set the `TEST_LOG` environment variable to a non-empty value before running, which will send log values to stdout.
-The level of logs that are written will correspong to the `log_level` config value.

 ## Tips

 ### VSCode Settings